Tangent functor on microformal morphisms, and non-linear pullbacks for forms and cohomology: Abstract

 \section{Abstract}

-We show how the tangent functor extends naturally from ordinary smooth maps to ``microformal'' (or ``thick'') morphisms of supermanifolds, a notion that we introduced earlier.
-Microformal morphisms generalize ordinary maps and they can be seen as formal canonical relations between the cotangent bundles.
-They are specified by generating functions depending as arguments on coordinates on the source manifold and momentum variables on the target manifold, and which are formal power expansions in momenta.
-Microformal morphisms act on functions by pullbacks that are non-linear transformations.
-(The initial motivation that led us to introducing such a notion was constructing $L_{\infty}$-morphisms of higher Koszul brackets.)
-Constructions obtained in this paper give, in particular, non-linear pullbacks of differential forms.
+We show how the tangent functor extends from ordinary smooth maps to ``microformal morphisms'' (also called ``thick morphisms'') of supermanifolds.
+Microformal morphisms generalize ordinary maps and correspond to formal canonical relations between the cotangent bundles specified by generating functions depending on position variables on the source manifold and momentum variables on the target manifold (as formal power expansions), regarded as part of the structure.
+Microformal morphisms act on functions by non-linear (in general) pullbacks.
+We obtain here non-linear pullbacks of (pseudo)differential forms and show that they respect the de Rham differentials as ``non-linear chain maps'' that can induce non-linear transformations of cohomology.